Participating schools are selected by the Education Departments.

 The completed Creative Writing Workbook, together with the planning books, must be returned by no later than the deadline date provided.
 The evaluation matrix can be found in the launch booklet provided.
 The Creative Writing Workbook will be marked by The Western Cape Education Department, Growthpoint and volunteers.

-The winners of the Story writing competition will be announced at the Growsmart final in September.
+The winners of the Story writing competition will be announced at the Growsmart final.

 Participating schools are selected by the Education Departments.

-The mathematics participants can prepare for the competition by doing the exercises in the Growsmart newspaper (four copies during the year).
-The newspapers can be used for classroom mathematics practice, as the content is based on the curriculum.
-All the questions used in the competition rounds are similar to the mathematics exercises in the newspapers.
+The mathematics participants can prepare for the competition by doing the exercises in the Growing Smarter book.
+The book can be used for classroom mathematics practice, as the content is based on the curriculum.
+All the questions used in the competition rounds are similar to the mathematics exercises in the book.

 You will received an sms and email notification to log into your dashboard.